Spotify to cut 17% of staff in the latest round of tech layoffs

 Still, the size of the Spotify cuts may feel "surprisingly large" for the moment, Ek wrote.

 The company posted $34 million in operating income during its third-quarter earnings call, its first quarterly profit since 2021.
-Lower personnel costs, driven by two smaller rounds of cuts, was one of the cost-saving factors.
+Lower personnel costs, driven by two smaller rounds of cuts, was one of the factors cited for saving costs.

 The company cut 6% of its workforce, about 600 employees, in January.
 It laid off another 2% of staff, roughly 200 roles, in June.

-At the same time, Spotify has raised prices on its subscription plans and has launched new expansions in audiobooks and podcasts.
-It set a goal to reach a billion users by 2023, and currently has over 570 million of them.
-That's a little less than double the number of listeners the platform attracted in 2020.
+At the same time, Spotify raised prices on its subscription plans and set a lofty goal to reach a billion users by 2023.
+It currently has over 570 million of them — a little less than double the number of listeners the platform attracted in 2020.

+The company has also shared its vision to go beyond music and expand in audiobooks and podcasting, a space that's feelinga financial strain and steep competition for both listeners and advertisers.

+Since 2019, Spotify has spent close to a billion dollars buying up podcasting studios, signing exclusive deals with celebrity hosts and, most recently, investing in generative AI for ad creation.

+But all this investment has come with high-profile headaches — and still failed to turn a profit.
+The company's layoffs in June were specifically focused on downsizing its podcast division.

-As of 8:30 a.m., the company's shares were up about 5% in premarket trading.
+As of 8:30 a.m. on Monday, Spotify's shares were up about 5% in premarket trading.

 Departing employees will be offered approximately five months of severance pay plus healthcare coverage, vacation pay, immigration support and two months' worth of career-search assistance, according to Ek's statement.